Ducati Hypermotard

 The Ducati Hypermotard is a supermotard Ducati motorcycle designed by Pierre Terblanche and was first seen at the November 2005 EICMA trade show in Milan.
 The Hypermotard was awarded "Best of Show" at EICMA and has since won other show awards.

-The Hypermotard has a 937 cc dual spark (see 2010 MY revisions) 'Desmo' or 'Desmodromic' liquid-cooled two-valve 90° V-twin engine with fuel injection and weighs under 180 kg.
+The Hypermotard has a 937 cc dual-spark (see 2010 MY revisions) 'Desmo' or 'Desmodromic' liquid-cooled four-valve-per-cylinder 90° V-twin engine with fuel injection and weighs under 180 kg.
 The Hypermotard is capable of speeds in the region of 125 mph.